shubham311994/CE888-Assignment/README.md

 <a id="1">[1]</a> Wang, T., Rudin, C., Doshi-Velez, F., Liu, Y., Klampfl, E., & MacNeille, P. (2017).
 A Bayesian Framework for Learning Rule Sets for Interpretable Classification.
 J. Mach.
 Learn.
 Res., 18, 70:1-70:37.
 [https://jmlr.org/papers/volume18/16-003/16-003.pdf]

+## Code Details
+The code was run on University's HPC systems, which is why there are both .py files and Notebook files.
+The Notebook folder contains the 3 files each referring to the model used for solution.
+The .py files are organized in simple manner with main_file.py as the main running file and utilizing the helper_methods.py file.

+##### .py file usage:
+python3 main_file.py

+### Other files detail
+The run on gpu files are the logs of the jobs run on the GPU for finding the best parameters using the GridSearchCV.